githubjacky/BasicIntegration.jl/README.md

 # Basic Integraion
 *pick the right method and don't need to worry about the domain*

+## introduction
+This project provide and interface for solving integration problems using guassian quadrature and monte carlo integratioon no matter the problem is univariable or multivarialbe.
+Furthermore, based on interest, I also implement the function for importance samplingin quasi way through halton sequences.

+For Gaussian Quadrature method I implement:
+1. Gauss Hermite
+2. Gauss Laguerre
+3. Gauss Legendre

+**note: rely on this project [FastGaussQuadrature.jl](https://github.com/JuliaApproximation/FastGaussQuadrature.jl) to generate the nodes and weights required by the gaussian quadrature method**

+As for monte carlo method I implement:
+1. naive monte carlo
+2. quasi monte carlo
+3. importance samplng
+since the quais montecarlo method rely on the halton sequences with the prime = 2, it's better to let the number of nodes = $2^n−1$

+**note: both the quasi monte carlo and importance sampling use [HaltonSequences.jl](https://github.com/tobydriscoll/HaltonSequences.jl) to implment**

 ## function
 - `GHermite()`, `GLaguerre()`, `GLegendre()`, `GQ()`